festim-dev/FESTIM/docs/source/userguide/mesh.rst

     :width: 400
     :align: center

-17. Convert mesh with meshio
+17. Convert mesh with meshio (at the time or writing we are using meshio 5.3)

 .. code-block:: bash